julianderks/Classifying-Fashion-Articles/code/webscraper/readme.md

-## Running the Zalando Webscraper
+## Usage

-Set code/webscraper as the working directory and run
+The article data can be scraped by running the following code from the current directory:

 ```bash
 python main.py